mspncp/gosu-wiki/GettingStartedOnOsx.md

 ## Starting a new Gosu game (Ruby)

-Getting started with Ruby is a lot easier (surprise):
+Getting started with Ruby is a lot easier (surprise).
+Just install the gem via `gem install gosu` on your operating system's command line.

-* If you installed Gosu using RubyGems (`sudo gem install gosu`), you just need to `require 'rubygems'` before you `require 'gosu'`.
-* Otherwise you need to run your code in a way that `require 'gosu'` will work, i.e. by either copying the contents of the `lib` folder into the same directory or installing it in one of Ruby's default library paths.

 To test if everything works, you can use this Hello World script:

-	require 'rubygems' # Remove this line if you aren't using RubyGems require 'gosu'
+	require 'rubygems' # only necessary in Ruby 1.8 require 'gosu'

 	class MyWindow < Gosu::Window